xNok/dides/README.md

 * Introduce the concept of `DeploymentStrategy` to support different deployment strategies (canary, percentage rollout, etc.)
   * The `DeploymentTrigger` delegates the `desired_state` updates to the `DeploymentStrategy`
 * Use semantic versioning instead of `SHA1 hashes` as it makes tests more readable while not changing the logic (i.e., `SHA1 hashes` can still be used)
+* Added labels filtering on resource to only target a subset of instances to be updated.

 ## Implemented vs. Skipped